LudwigZeller/DUNE/00_DOC/DUNE_Code_Structure_Norms.md

 **You may copy any commenting template in this file to your heart's content.**

-These norms will **not** influence the compiler in any way.
+These norms should **not** influence the compiler to cause errors in any way.

 MISRA is a tool that checks if a project contains code that is not acceptable according to its norm.
 It is used by Automotive firms and industries.
-Due to the automotive standards, this is very much applicable for the HTL.
+Due to "automotive"-label, these norms are very much applicable for the HTL as well.

-Follow these examples to commenting files and read their description above:
+Follow these structuring examples and read their description above:

 ---